 What I like best about freelancing is it’s an easy and inexpensive thing to get into and it works great as a side hustle while you are still in school, or to save extra money while working a full-time job.

-In many cases you don’t have to have a University degree to get well-paid freelancing work since freelancers are hired much more for their personal brand and digital portfolio than their resume or credentials.
+In most cases, you don’t necessarily have to have a University degree to get well-paid freelancing work since freelancers are hired much more for their personal brand and digital portfolio than their resume or credentials.

 Given that you will probably be freelancing in one way or another throughout your career, you might as well start building your personal brand and differentiating yourself now in the highly-competitive market for premium freelance work.